kubernetes/enhancements/keps/sig-scheduling/6080-dra-derived-attributes/README.md

 ## Proposal

-We propose extending `.devices.requests` with `derivedAttributes` and `.devices.constraints` with `matchDerivedAttribute`.
+We propose extending `.devices.requests` with `derivedAttributes`.
 A derived attribute defines a CEL expression evaluated against each candidate device object.
-The resulting value acts as a virtual attribute that can be referenced in constraints.
+The resulting value acts as a virtual attribute that can be referenced directly by existing `.devices.constraints[].matchAttribute` fields.

 ### Core Manifest Example: GPU & NIC NUMA Alignment